Blog Post

 Despite the rising cost of Super Bowl commercials and the uncertainty of the economic landscape, well-known brands are doubling down on brand and performance marketing programs to invest in Super Bowl commercials.

-Marketing is as complex as ever with the proliferation of new technologies and channels.
-The tried-and-true live sports advertising model involves multiple online and offline programs that all work together synergistically.
+The tried-and-true live sports advertising model involves multiple online and offline programs that all works together synergistically.
 Executing an effective campaign involves alignment of KPIs reflective of the business impact and not just impressions.

 By taking a commercial view of your Super Bowl campaign and with a strong partnership between Marketing and Finance, you can align on the right metrics to understand the full impact to the business.
 For more information on how commercial analytics can maximize the impact of your sponsorship and advertising programs, get in touch with Analytic Partners today.